juliogomez/devops/README.md

 For our tutorial we will choose GKE, but you can try with your own preference.

-You can work on GCP resources with their browser-embedded [Cloud Shell](https://cloud.google.com/shell/) or install their [Cloud SDK](https://cloud.google.com/sdk/) [gcloud CLI](https://cloud.google.com/sdk/downloads) in your laptop.
+You can work on GCP resources with their browser-embedded [Cloud Shell](https://cloud.google.com/shell/) or install their [Cloud SDK](https://cloud.google.com/sdk/) [gcloud CLI](https://cloud.google.com/sdk/downloads) in your workstation.

-If you prefer the second option you will also need to install `kubectl` CLI in your laptop:
+If you prefer the second option you will also need to install `kubectl` CLI in your workstation:

 ```shell
 gcloud components install kubectl